ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-11-21-ProjectOverview2.md

 ## Optimization

-When to take the optimization stage is a concern of all software engineers.
+When to take the optimization stage is one of major concerns of all software engineers.
 Optimizing early is likely to be too rash; it might be overwritten later or could even bring backfire on the performance.
 On the other hand, optimizing at the final stage is likely too late; it requires the entire code to be rewritten.
 Rather than selecting a specific timing, we ought to draw general optimization strategies.

 - **The reason for planning arises again.**
   - Fortunately, serious bottlenecks are evident enough to be predictable from the planning step.